tavisrudd/redis-clojure/README.markdown

 # redis-clojure

-This is work in progress for a new version of redis-clojure targeting Clojure 1.2.
+This is a new version of redis-clojure targeting Clojure 1.3.
+It is forked from nathell/redis-clojure's 1.2 branch which included:

-New/fixed in this version is:

 * Connection pooling
 * Binary-safe strings (using multi bulk commands)
 * Better performance
 * Support for pipelining using the `pipeline` macro

-Planned features:

-* Sharding

 redis-clojure is a Clojure client library for the [Redis](http://code.google.com/p/redis) key value (and more!) storage